XCMer/larry-laravel-generator/README.markdown

     php artisan larry::generate input_file.txt

 This will take `input_file.txt` as an input for parsing, and will write all migrations and models to your application folder. **Larry won't ask you before overwriting models!
 So use with caution.**

+## Finding Larry's Version

+This feature is available in 1.1 only.
+You can type:

+    php artisan larry::version

+It will give you the current version, it's release date, as well as details on all past releases.

 ## Documentation